 6 days walking – usually booked as a 7 night package.
-There is the option of adding an extra day to Logroño at the end.
+Many people add an extra day to Logroño at the end.

 This is what most see as the first stage of the Camino Francés – passing from St. Jean Pied de Port in France into Spain on the first day’s walk.
 The scenery on this day is stunning, as you climb up into the Pyrenees before descending into the tiny hamlet of Roncesvalles.